 In 2013, California adopted a new funding formula for TK – 12 education.
-This new Local Control Funding Formula (LCFF) challenges educators and communities to think differently about fiscal accountability and transparency.
+The Local Control Funding Formula (LCFF) challenges educators and communities to think differently about fiscal accountability and transparency.
 It requires alignment of public school budget to data-identified instructional priorities that address student learning and safety needs.
 LCFF is intended to improve funding equity and restore local spending authority to districts across the state.

-The LCAP must be written in consultation with all identified stakeholders (staff and staff associations, parents, students, community partners, county offices of education, etc.).
-The LCAP also must describe how the district will meet annual goals for all students and specific subgroups that address eight state accountability priorities clustered into three general domains: Conditions for Learning, Engagement and Pupil Outcomes.
+The LCAP must be written in consultation with all identified stakeholders (staff and staff associations, parents, students, community partners, County Offices of Education, etc.).
+The LCAP also must describe how the district will meet annual goals for all students and specific subgroups that address eight state accountability priorities clustered into three general domains: Conditions for Learning, Engagement, and Pupil Outcomes.